Taxes and today's unofficial all-presidents and sales holiday

 And, this being the land of the brave retailers, the festivities extended to annual mattress and car and whatever else sales on, you got it, Presidents Day.

-Sales and sales taxes: Of course, all those sales could be worth visiting, especially if you live in a locale with hefty state and local sales taxes.
-The savings could offset those levies.
+Sales and sales taxes: Of course, all those sales could be worth visiting, especially if you don't live in one of the just five states that don't collect state-level sales taxes.
+In locales with hefty state and local sales taxes, today's Presidents Day sales savings could offset those levies.

 The Tax Foundation, a Washington, D.C.-based tax policy organization, has evaluated the latest sales tax data and incorporated it into one of the group's great maps, shown below.

 In assembling the data on the 45 states and the District of Columbia that collect statewide sales taxes, the Tax Foundation also notes that local sales taxes are collected in 38 states.
-In some cases, says policy analyst Janelle Cammenga, those local levies can rival or even exceed state rates.
+In some cases, notes the tax policy nonprofit, those local levies can rival or even exceed state rates.

-You can review the Tax Foundation's updated 2022 state sales tax report at your leisure.
+You can review the Tax Foundation's state sales tax report, updated to reflect rates mid-2023, at your leisure.
 But here's the bottom line on the sales-tax heavy states.

-The five states with the highest average combined state and local sales tax rates are Louisiana at 9.55 percent; Tennessee at 9.547 percent; Arkansas at 9.48 percent; Washington state at 9.29 percent; and Alabama with a 9.22 percent rate.
+The five states with the highest average combined state and local sales tax rates are Tennessee at 9.548 percent; Louisiana at 9.547 percent; Arkansas at 9.44 percent; Washington at 9.40 percent; and Alabama with a 9.24 percent rate.

 You also might find these items of interest: